 Introduction

-The differences in rates of mental disorders between people living in urban versus non-urban areas are well-known.
-This pattern can be traced back to 100 years ago when a book was published showing that the rates of “insanity” varies according to the geographical location in the United States (White, 1903), in which he shows that rates are higher in an urban area.
+The differences in rates of mental disorders between people living in urban versus non-urban areas are well known.
+This pattern can be traced back to 100 years ago when a book was published showing that the rates of “insanity” vary according to geographical location in the United States (White, 1903), in which the rates were shown to be higher in an urban area.
 Since then, many more studies have been conducted, and recent reviews have shown that rates of mental disorders such as psychosis are higher in urban areas (Van Os, 2004; Kelly et al., 2010).

 Studies have consistently demonstrated the differential effect of urbanicity on the prevalence rate of the diagnosis of schizophrenia, broader psychosis disorders, and other mental health disorders.
-A study found that male participants living in urban areas had incidence rates of schizophrenia two times higher than of males living in rural areas (Kelly et al., 2010).
-The differential effect of residency area was also observed on other DSM Axis-I disorders, such as major depression, simple phobia, social phobia, dysthymic disorder, agoraphobia, panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, or bipolar disorder (Kringlen, Torgersen & Cramer, 2006).
-Compared to the participants residing in rural area, city-dwellers showed relatively higher lifetime and 12-month prevalence of the diagnosis of those disorders (Kringle, et al., 2006).
-In term of the severity of the disorder, this study also found that city-dwellers had higher prevalence of severe mental health problems, as defined by having three or more Axis-I disorders (Kringle et al., 2006).
+A study found that male participants living in urban areas had incidence rates of schizophrenia two times higher than that of males living in rural areas (Kelly et al., 2010).
+The differential effect of residency area was also observed in other DSM Axis-I disorders, such as major depression, simple phobia, social phobia, dysthymic disorder, agoraphobia, panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, or bipolar disorder (Kringlen, Torgersen & Cramer, 2006).
+Compared with the participants residing in rural areas, city dwellers showed a relatively higher lifetime and 12-month prevalence of the diagnosis of those disorders (Kringle, et al., 2006).
+In term of the severity of the disorder, this study also found that city dwellers had a higher prevalence of severe mental health problems, as defined by having three or more Axis-I disorders (Kringle et al., 2006).

-Another way to define urbanicity was by the density of the population.
-People who live in the most densely populated areas had 68-77% more risk of developing psychosis and 12-20% more risk of developing depression compared to the baseline group (Sundquist, Frank, & Sundquist; 2004).
-Furthermore, Pedersen and Mortensen (2001) found that alongside the number of the inhabitants in a particular area, the effect of urbanicity on the risk for schizophrenia was also affected by the accumulated number of years spent in urban versus non-urban areas during upbringing.
-People who lived in the urban areas during their first 15 years showed 2.75 fold increased risk of developing schizophrenia (Pederson & Mortensen, 2001).
+Another way to define urbanicity was by population density.
+People who live in the most densely populated areas had a 68%–77% higher risk of developing psychosis and 12%–20% higher risk of developing depression compared with the baseline group (Sundquist, Frank, & Sundquist; 2004).
+Furthermore, Pedersen and Mortensen (2001) found that alongside the number of the inhabitants in a particular area, the effect of urbanicity on the risk for schizophrenia was also affected by the accumulated number of years spent in urban versus non-urban areas during their upbringing.
+People who lived in urban areas during their first 15 years showed a 2.75-fold increased risk of developing schizophrenia (Pederson & Mortensen, 2001).

 The effect of urbanicity on the prevalence of psychosis is further supported by a meta-analysis that includes epidemiological studies with a predominantly European population (Vassos, Pedersen, Murray, Collier, & Lewis, 2012).
-When strict criteria were applied to define schizophrenia and urbanicity, the estimated pooled Odd Ratio (OR) for schizophrenia was 2.37.
-An odd ratio of 2.38 was found when broader definition psychosis, urbanicity (place of residence, population size, population density), and time of exposure (during the birth, upbringing, and onset of illness) were applied to include more studies for the analysis (Vassos et al., 2012).
+When strict criteria were applied to define schizophrenia and urbanicity, the estimated pooled odd ratio (OR) for schizophrenia was 2.37.
+An OR of 2.38 was found when a broader definition of psychosis, urbanicity (place of residence, population size, population density), and time of exposure (during birth, upbringing, and onset of illness) were applied to include more studies for the analysis (Vassos et al., 2012).